bucsspring2024/final-project-cl/README.md

 ## Project Description

 I want to make a Enter the Gungeon style game where the character you pick are from Valorant.
-Depending on which character you pick you get different ability from the original game.
+You will play as Jett and be able to use her basic abilities as well has have the art style of Enter the Gungeon.

 ***